 Change starts in the hearts of people who care.

 If you’re feeling inspired to be generous, Sister Norma’s group does have a GoFundMe page where people can contribute to the development of the humanitarian respite center.
 Donating to the campaign supports the work of thousands of volunteers at the border.
+To have an even more immediate impact, check out their Amazon wish list and have needed goods shipped directly there.

 Every little bit counts as we work to build a better world.
-As Bishop Bambera reminded us, “there’s a lot of things that we can do where we are.”
+As Bishop Bambera reminded us, “There’s a lot of things that we can do where we are.”
 Whether you’re ready to go to the border, work in your communities, call your elected officials, or simply donate to a great cause, at Grotto we are confident that each one of us can make an impact in the world.